Every place on Earth is unique. Every cubic meter on Earth shares no more than 30% of the same biology with any other cubic meter on Earth.

 (What makes his world so hard to see clearly is not its strangeness but its usualness).
 Familiarity can blind you too. ―Robert M. Pirsig,

 Many indigenous cultures were so tied to a particular place the culture could not survive the displacement of the people or the people chose to die rather than being displaced.
 The stories they told as a people were tied to particular features in the landscape or the deeds of their ancestors who are still part of life sensed but unseen.
 Those stories recorded the larger narrative of who they were as a people.
 Once removed from those features many of the stories could not survive.
-Many of these cultures are still struggling to survive.
+Many of these cultures are still struggling to survive or have faded into oblivion.

 What does that say about our culture?
 It seems to be less and less reflective of the uniqueness of each place.
 We seem to be trying to create a placeless culture based on the written word and images conveyed in our machines.
 The offshoot seems to be less and less connection to each other and our fellow living beings.
 We appear to be trying to create a new world which is not based in the real world.
 A world that does not have the evolutionary capacity to sustain itself.
 We seem to be trying to create a world that cannot be of this world.
 This is the apex of an arrogance based on a growing ignorance of the way the living Earth works.